bhoomika-254/Netflix-Recommendation-System/README.md

   1. Demographic Filtering: Top-rated movies based on weighted ratings.
   2. Content-Based Filtering: Movies similar to a selected movie.
   3. Collaborative Filtering: Predicts a user's rating for a specific movie.
-- Interactive Interface: Built with Streamlit for easy interaction.
+- Interactive Interface: Built with Gradio for easy interaction.
-- Detailed Output: Displays recommendations in a table with title, genres, type, and IMDb rating.

 # Technologies Used :
-- Python: The core programming language used for the project.
+- Python 3.9 - Core programming language
-- Streamlit: For building the interactive web application.
+- Gradio 4.14.0 - Web interface framework
+- NumPy 1.21.6 - Numerical computations and array operations
-- Pandas: For data manipulation and analysis.
+- Pandas 2.0.3 - Data manipulation and analysis
-- NumPy: For numerical computations.
-- Scikit-learn: For TF-IDF vectorization and cosine similarity.
-- Surprise: For collaborative filtering using the SVD algorithm.
+- Scikit-learn 1.3.0 - Machine learning algorithms and data processing
+    1. TF-IDF Vectorization
+    2. Non-negative Matrix Factorization (NMF)
+    3. Cosine Similarity
-- CSS: Custom styling for the Netflix-inspired UI.
+- HTML/CSS - Custom styling for Netflix-like interface

 # Project Overview :
-The Netflix-Style Movie Recommendation System is a web-based application that leverages machine learning techniques to provide personalized movie recommendations.
-The system is built using Streamlit, a popular framework for creating interactive web applications, and incorporates three distinct recommendation methods:
-- Demographic Filtering:
-  This method recommends movies based on their overall popularity and ratings.
-It uses a weighted rating formula that balances the average rating and the number of votes to ensure that highly-rated movies with a significant number of votes are prioritized.
-- Content-Based Filtering:
-  This method recommends movies similar to a selected movie based on their overview (description).
-It uses TF-IDF (Term Frequency-Inverse Document Frequency) to vectorize the movie descriptions and cosine similarity to find movies with similar content.
-- Collaborative Filtering:
-  This method predicts a user's rating for a specific movie using the Singular Value Decomposition (SVD) algorithm.
-It analyzes user-movie interactions from a ratings dataset to make personalized predictions.
+This project implements a movie recommendation system with three main functionalities: content-based filtering for movie recommendations, weighted rating calculation for top-rated movies, and collaborative filtering for rating predictions.
+The system uses the TMDB 5000 Movie Dataset and features a user-friendly interface styled to match Netflix's aesthetic.
+The application demonstrates the practical implementation of various machine learning techniques in creating a recommendation system, combining both content-based and collaborative filtering approaches to provide comprehensive movie suggestions to users.